-So, unless you’ve been living under a rock, on June 4th, IHOP (International House of Pancakes) announced their name was changing to “IHOB.”
+So, unless you’ve been living under a rock, on June 4, 2018, IHOP (International House of Pancakes) announced their name was changing to “IHOB.”
 IHOP encouraged users to guess what the “B” was going to stand for and created so much hype leading up to the announcement.
 They posted polls on Twitter, video teasers, and so much more.
 So what does the “B” stand for?
 Bacon?
 Breakfast?
-Butt cheese?
-Sorry, too far?

-Anyway… IHOP announced yesterday that the “B” stands for “Burgers.”
+Anyway… IHOP announced on June 11 that the “B” stands for “Burgers.”
 “International House of Burgers.”
 And needless to say, the internet had some things to say about this…

 Burger King went so far as to change their name and logo on Twitter to “Pancake King.”

 But wait...plot twist!
 IHOP isn’t ACTUALLY changing their name to IHOB.
-Though their social media posts suggests otherwise.
+Though their social media posts suggest otherwise.

 Turns out this was a PR stunt to get people talking about the fact that they now serve burgers at their restaurant.
-Well this definitely got people talking.
-However, there’s several reasons why this was an epic fail.
+Well, this definitely got people talking.
+However, there are several reasons why this was an epic fail.